Soluling home Document home

 Check Use language fallback if you want to use fallback languages.
 Fallback language is a parent language.
 For example, German (de) is the parent language of Swiss German (de-CH).

-Specifies the output directory when Application creates output files.
+Specifies the output directory when Soluling creates output files.
 By default, the default output directory is used.
-Most of the cases, this is what you need.
-However, if you want to use a different output directory, click Custom radio button and click ... button to select the output directory.
+In most cases, this is what you need.
+However, if you want to use a different output directory, click the Custom radio button and click the ... button to select the output directory.

 Specifies what kind of output files are created.
 Possible values are: